-The purpose of the ISS Program is to remove students from regular classes as a consequence for specific forms of misbehavior.
-When a student is assigned to ISS, the ISS teacher will notify the student's teachers and pull previously prepared assignments for the student to complete in place of the missed work in the regular class.
+- Dismissal from class by a teacher after preliminary actions have been taken - Teacher disrespect - Skipping a class (0 on all work missed) - Direct disobedience - Material of questionable moral value (magazines, books, CD's, tapes, etc.) - Horseplay that leads to an altercation or destruction of property - Unnecessary show of affection/personal contact has 48 orms of previously prepared assignments for the student to complete in place of the missed work in the regular class.
 Any student serving more than one day of ISS will not be allowed to participate in or attend any extracurricular activities or events, including but not limited to, athletic practices, games and fieldtrips.
 Upon completion of ISS, a student may have to attend help sessions and/or mandatory IF in order to receive key information and concepts that were presented in the student's regular classes.
 Any student who violates the rules of the ISS program will be required to serve the remainder of the assigned ISS days at home.
 When this occurs, students are not able to receive credit for missed classwork and homework.